1. What are the characteristics of the primary crystalline structure of the weld?

 17. What are the main measures to prevent white cast iron during cast iron welding?

-(3) Brazing process is adopted.
+(3) The brazing process is employed.

 18. Describe the role of flux in the welding process?

-(3) Make the weld joint well-formed.
+(3) It helps to shape the weld joint properly.

 19. What should be paid attention to in the use and maintenance of AC arc welding machine?